privacysandbox/privacy-sandbox-demos/services/home/docs/demos/retargeting-remarketing.md

 ### Implementation details

-#### In (2) How is the user added to an Interest Group based on his browsing behavior ?
+#### How is the user added to an Interest Group based on his browsing behavior ? (see step #2 of User Journey)

-The shop product page [includes dsp-tag.js ](https://github.com/privacysandbox/privacy-sandbox-demos/blob/8a33afb7433ed70e639047316c5bff30d61be58b/services/shop/app/items/%5Bid%5D/page.tsx#L58) from the DSP service.
+The shop product page [includes dsp-tag.js ](https://github.com/privacysandbox/privacy-sandbox-demos/blob/939dd4928ec9cb4628b3f9424081bbd912346bcf/services/shop/src/index.ts#L93) from the DSP service.
 This is a third-party tag from the DSP service.

 ```html
 <script